sdonchez/ECE8473/README.md

 - [Assignment 5.2:](Assignment5.2/) Implements several additional non-standard string functions, as well as a testsuite for said functions.
 - [Assignment 6:](Assignment6/) Implements table encryption and decryption routines.
 - [Assignment 7:](Assignment7/) Implements basic regex parsing functionality.
+- [Assignment 8.1](Assignment8.1/) Implements a simulation of operations on two classical bits
+- [Assignment 8.2](Assignment8.2/) Implements a simulation of operations on two quantum bits, as well as a superdense coding simulation.

 ## Development Environment
 The development environment used for this course consists of a Windows 10 Intel x64 machine (10.0.19043 Build 19043).